Immune thrombocytopenia (ITP) is an autoimmune disease that causes low platelet levels.

 - romiplostim (Nplate)

-- Fostamatinib disodium hexahydrate (Tavalisse).
-This is a drug that targets the spleen tyrosine kinase (SYK)enzyme in your body.
+- Fostamatinib disodium hexahydrate (Tavalisse): This drug targets your body’s spleen tyrosine kinase (SYK)enzyme.
 It may slow the destruction of platelets in people with chronic ITP.

 Surgery